Designed Tiles: Tiles produced by Designed Tiles studio: 1941-1958

 The designs were printed on 6x6 inch unglazed industrial porcelain blanks purchased directly from Wheeling Tile Co.
 The 3-4 color designs indicate that 3-4 silkscreens were used, the last screen supplying the black details atop the previously applied colors.
 The underglaze designs were further overglazed with a lead glaze formula, possibly all in a single firing.
 His earlier designs were symmetrical patterns and Spanish-looking, according to Ambellan, while they branched into flowers, New England and international scenes, other abstract patterns, and even a poem about drinking coffee.
 The studio's fired though-put was claimed in a 1946 news article as being 10,000 tiles a week.
 Ambellan himself provided many designs and two other designers’ put their signatures in the tiles’ stencils: textile designer and silkscreen specialist Ruth Reeves and primitive painter Tusnelda Sanders.
+Esteban Soriano, noted Puerto Rican illustrator, established his tile decorating business after collaborating with Designed Tiles.

 Two other designers known to have produced signed silkscreened tiles have been suggested as designers for Designed Tiles: textile designer Maxine Szanton (1911-1998), and her sister the illustrator Beatrice Szanton Tobey (1910- 1993).

 A description of the silkscreen technology of the period used to decorate these tiles is available.